MyZenKey/sp-sdk-ios/README.md

             let mnc = authorizedResponse.mnc
             // pass these identifiers to your secure server to perform a token request case .error(let authorizationError):
-            // error is returned identity provider
+            // Error is returned identity provider
         case .cancelled:
-            //cancelled is users action in application
-        }
+            //The user cancelled request in ZenKey application }
     }
 }